-The 2040 Vision Network shown on the following page is the City's contribution to a healthy conversation between land use and transportation planners in Memphis.
+The 2040 Transit Vision Network shown on the following page is the City's contribution to a healthy conversation between land use and transportation planners and the public in Memphis.

-This new transit vision was influenced by the draft land use plan from the Memphis 3.0 process.
+This 2040 Transit Vision was influenced by the draft land use plan from the Memphis 3.0 process.
 The map at right shows land use designations from the Memphis 3.0 Comprehensive Plan and the Short-Term Recommended Network.
 A key feature of the land use plan is a focus on anchors as key centers of activity and development.
-Better connecting these anchors was a key aspect of the design of the 2040 Vision.
+Better connecting these anchors was a key aspect of the design of the 2040 Transit Vision Network.